 Piazza Sociale is located at 1 Place Ville Marie, but has yet to announce plans for takeout or delivery.

 PLATEAU — A new cocktail and brunch spot has opened on the Main, in the space that formally housed bar Le Cocotier, next door to McKibbins pub.
 Perhaps drawing inspiration from L’Avenue, one of the Plateau’s most popular brunch destinations, Café Mimosa similarly features walls covered in colourful graffiti and booth seating.
-Expect all the necessary trappings of brunch — French toast, omelettes, and eggs Benedict — as well as a blatantly unnecessary $360 tomahawk steak served with 24K gold.
+Expect all the necessary trappings of brunch — French toast, omelets, and eggs Benedict — as well as a blatantly unnecessary $360 tomahawk steak served with 24K gold.

 Slice + Soda’s Mile End location is open for takeout at 56 Saint-Viateur West.

 MILE END — A second branch of Mexican restaurant La Catrina opened in the former location of revered café Le Cagibi, on the corner of St-Viateur and St-Laurent, earlier this month.
 Though the Mile End clientele is sure to differ widely from that in (usually) tourist-driven Old Montreal, the menu hasn’t changed.
-Expect classics like esquites, queso fundido, and 11 varieties of tacos, and drinks spotlighting Mexican alcohols and fruits.
+Expect classics like esquites, queso fundido, 11 varieties of tacos, and drinks spotlighting Mexican alcohol and fruits.

 La Catrina is open for takeout at 5490 St Laurent.

-Joon is located at 7130 St Laurent, but will be closed until October 28.
+Joon is located at 7130 St-Laurent, but will be closed until October 28.